 Despite learning the trade quickly it was obvious to those around me that I wasn’t quite cut out for life on the farm.
 Mushroom houses are very humid and I didn’t enjoy the transitioning from the wet and cold Langford winter weather to the humidity of the houses, regularly picking up coughs and colds!
 Fortunately an opportunity came up in a newly formed Growing Technical Department back in Ireland.
 The aim of this department was to establish a central hub to support the growers across the Monaghan Mushrooms Group (roughly 14 between Ireland, the UK, Germany, the Netherlands and Canada).

 The department grew organically in ambition and reach, as did my love of analytics.
 It was in this role I started to feel like data analytics was the path for me.
 Over the 4 years in this position I was able to work on a variety of niche projects like automating growing technical checks and using statistical analysis to identify anomalies on the farms.

 During my time at Monaghan Mushrooms I graduated from National College of Ireland with a Higher Diploma in Data Analytics.
-It was essentially a crash course in analytics, covering a range of modules such as data mining, data visualization and data management.
+It was a crash course in analytics, covering a range of modules such as data mining, data visualization and data management.
 Shortly after that I began a role with the Analytics Innovation Team in the Customer Analytics Department at AIB where I was introduced to the world of analytics in banking.
 Again, I was able to work on a variety of projects such as KYC projects and calculating the amount of cash in the Irish economy to predict future cash demand (FYI, with the increased use of mobile apps during the COVID lockdowns, this analysis is now…pointless!).

 The reason why I wanted to share my analytics journey is that I believe data and the power of analytics is essential to all decisions – and we’re all on our own journey.
 I hope this site allows me to share my passion for data while educating others at the same time.